With the nights drawing close, winter is well and truly here.

 3. Consider Boiler Breakdown Cover

 When it comes to home emergencies, a boiler breakdown insurance policy will make sure you’re not caught out with costly repairs.
 Cover like this may vary in price, sometimes depending on the age of your boiler, but there are policies out there which will work out as cost-effective against the price of an emergency call-out to attend to your boiler breakdown.
-With winter just around the corner, this will be more important than ever, so see how our Home Emergency Cover can help – it provides cover for boilers of all ages and types, excluding solar-powered heating.
+With winter just around the corner, this will be more important than ever, so see how our Home Emergency Cover can help – it provides cover for boilers of all ages and types, excluding solar-powered heating (contact your local solar installation expert for more information).

 4. Improve the insulation of your home